NimbleStorage/nimble-puppet/README.md

 ```
 **Note:** Only replace `<username>` and `<password>`, don't replace the brackets!

-Add the REST API transport
+Add the REST API transport:

 Contents of `/etc/puppetlabs/code/environments/production/hieradata/common.yaml`:
 ```